Joe-Basford/Joe-Basford.github.io/_pages/cv.md

 Awards
 ======
 * Ely Devons Prize, LSE, 12/07/24 - Top ranking student in the MSc Econometrics and Mathematical Economics at LSE in a cohort of 34 students.
-Additionally, obtained a distinction in all subjects.
+Additionally, I obtained a distinction in all subjects.
-* Examiners’ Prize, University of Warwick, 12/07/23 - Top ranking student in final year of undergraduate studies in a cohort of 442 students.
+* Examiners’ Prize, University of Warwick, 12/07/23 - Top-ranking student in the final year of undergraduate studies in a cohort of 442 students.
-* Oliver Hart Prize, University of Warwick 23/07/21 - Top ranking student in second year of undergraduate studies in a cohort of 340 students.
+* Oliver Hart Prize, University of Warwick 23/07/21 - Top-ranking student in the second year of undergraduate studies in a cohort of 340 students.